Te Aro: Te Aro Park

 Te Aro Park (formerly commonly known as Pigeon Park) is a small public park situated on a triangular piece of land between Manners Street and Dixon Street.
 Te Aro Pā was close to this location but by the 1880s very few Māori remained at the site.
 The Council bought the land in the 1870s, and it became known as Market Reserve and then Manners Street Reserve.
 In 1910 buildings on the site were demolished and a park created, with public toilets at the western end.
 An electrically operated clock was installed at the eastern end of the park in 1927 by the Tramways Department, but has since been moved further along to a pedestrian area in Courtenay Place.
-In 1939 a memorial and drinking fountain were installed by Taranaki Street Wesleyan Church to commemorate the centenary of Wesleyan missionaries landing in Wellington and preaching to Māori at Te Aro Pa.
+In 1939 a memorial and drinking fountain were installed by Taranaki Street Wesleyan Church to commemorate the centenary of Wesleyan missionaries landing in Wellington and preaching to Māori at Te Aro Pā.
 The memorial was retained in the redeveloped park.

 In 1988 Wellington City Council approved a design by Shona Rapira Davies for redevelopment of the park as a symbolic waka (canoe).
-The project ended up costing over $800,000, more than three times the amount agreed with Davies, and was finished a year later than agreed.
+The project, named Te Waimapihi, ended up costing over $800,000, more than three times the amount agreed with Davies, and was finished a year later than agreed.
 A documentary was made about Davies' work on the park and the controversy that surrounded the project.
 The redeveloped park was opened in May 1992.
 A tiled upright structure forms the prow of the canoe, and trees planted at intervals along the sides represent paddlers.
 Paving at the park is formed from 30,000 clay tiles handmade by Davies and imprinted with plants and names.
 Warning signs had to be installed when it was discovered that the tiles become extremely slippery when wet.
 Triangular shapes throughout the park evoke Māori weaving, and flowing water in the park's pools represents cleansing and renewal.
 A piece of pounamu (greenstone) was buried under the prow at the opening ceremony.